mocaccinoOS/website/content/en/docs/Desktop/waydroid.md

 ```bash
 $ sudo waydroid init -s GAPPS
 ```
-Now restart the system.
+To apply GRUB changes and bring up binderfs we have to restart the system.

 ### AppArmor (optional)

-Waydroid can use AppArmor to sandbox Android processes, but it is not a hard requirement.
+Waydroid will run without AppArmor, but enabling it adds an extra layer of sandboxing for Android processes.
 Since it is installed as a dependency of lxc, you might as well enable it.

 Enable the apparmor service: